lewixlabs/TwiBot/README.md

 # 🐥 🤖 TwiBot
 ## Simple Twitter Bot written in python
 ### Useful for contests, rewards and more
+#### Twibot checks every n seconds a new tweet and
+- like
+- retweet
+- post a reply

 #### Prerequisites